apuder/sdltrs-trs-io/README.md

 systems (SDL2 binaries and packages above are build on the *master* branch, which uses software rendering).

-The SDL2 version is available in Valerio Lupi's fork of the [RetroPie-Setup].
+The SDL2 version is available in [RetroPie] since version 4.6.6 and Valerio Lupi's fork of [RetroPie-Setup] ...
-It has also been merged to the upstream of [RetroPie] since version 4.6.6 ...

 ## Screenshots